Pay Close Attention To The Title, It Matters

 While many may think that the way you own your real estate (the “titling” of your real estate) is a one-and-done transaction, you need to periodically review how each piece of real estate is titled.
 If you have recently refinanced or plan to refinance a mortgage on a piece of real estate, it is crucial for an experienced attorney to examine your paperwork to ensure that the ownership of the property is not being changed, or if it is, that the changes will complement your estate planning goals.

 Planning for real estate can be a complicated endeavor.
 Although we have discussed the control, asset protection, and transfer at death issues, there are additional factors that need to be considered to develop the optimal plan for your unique situation.
-Give us a call today so we can discuss ways to help protect you, your family, and your real estate.
+Call St. Louis Estate Planning and Probate Lawyer John P. Fritz today so we can discuss ways to help protect you, your family, and your real estate.